Rotodile/Growlither/README.md

 # Growlithe

-Growlithe is a social networking site inspired from faceboo, created with ruby on rails.
+Growlithe is a social networking site inspired from facebook, created with ruby on rails.

+## Some of the features of Growlithe: